Check this guide to the best summer wetsuits for 2022. We’ve got the shorties, steamers and eco suits that we think are the bee’s knees this season.

 Best for?
 High performance surfing in places that get very hot.

-Remember we mentioned the two big names of wetsuit making today?
-Well…here’s the other contender.
-Some of us simply won’t surf in anything other than an Xcel.
+Some of us simply won’t surf in anything other than an XCEL.
 Once you get a feel for the unique form of their tech-heavy suits, it can seem like nothing else will do.
 That’s certainly where our surf writer Tom Lacmundy is right about now.
 He says “the Xcel Comp is the pinnacle of summer surf suits and it’s been my choice on the French Atlantic coast from May to August virtually every season for the last three years”.

 Big words.
 But they come backed up by some nifty technology, which is precisely what you’d expect of the top-of-the-range suit from the Xcel flagship.
 You’ve got the Thermolite linings, which harness body heat to get the inside membranes of the suit nice and toasty, nice and fast.
 On top of that, there’s trademark Xcel Japanese limestone, which we don’t find quite as light as Vissla’s but is probably a touch more durable.
 Swings and roundabouts, eh?

-How it’s put together is the real key of the Xcel, though.
+How it’s put together is the real key of the XCEL summer model, though.
 This is one beautiful aesthetic of a suit, with a single front panel that helps to maximize your range of movement.
 There’s also blind-stitched seams throughout and a lovely, silky-feel that’s a godsend for anyone (AKA me!) who’s prone to neck rashes after long sessions in the sun.

 Another main reason the Comp reigns highly on our list of the best summer wetsuits for 2022 is that it’s 2mm all over.
 It’s thinner and lighter than its 3/2 compadres, so it’s a great choice for the warmer summer destinations that still require neoprene – Portugal, Spain, Baja.
 That’s also backed up by the short-sleeve construction, which makes it perfect for places with less summertime wind.